anastasia-v-m/rsschool-cv/cv.md

 **Expirience**

-I work in IT for 6 years.
+I work as an 1S programmer.

 **English language**